abumiqb/LibreOOPAlgorithm/README.md

 Open the apk, and make sure that you see the message "Algorithm worked correctly".<br/>

 ### Burn the new fw on your miaomiao2 device (only miaomiao2 right now)
 (1) Download the new fw to your android phone from here: https://drive.google.com/uc?id=1ocJfF4sHZCaBqo-Qs1IuiUAXqf2efQLO&export=download
 (1) Download the application "nRF connect for Mobile (Norodic semicondutuctor ASA)" from the playstore.
 (1) Open the nrf connect application.
 (1) Press scan.
 (1) press connect on the miaomiao2_xxxx device.
 (1) Press on "Unknown Service".
 (1) Press on the "up arrow".
 (1) A message box will say: Write value, Do you want to reset the device to bootloader? -> press send.
 (1) A new device will be created with the name: miaomiao2A_XXXX - please see the capital letters used to identify this device.
 (1) For the last steps, please see the following movie: https://drive.google.com/uc?id=1nfP8dWLcfN3pUofqHE0xLUNWEHdtzfZp&export=download
 (1) Connect to the new device.
 (1) Press on DFU (see movie).
 (1) The new fw will be burned to the miaomiao.
 Wait till you get to 100%.
 (1) For the last steps, please see the following movie: https://drive.google.com/uc?id=1JQmJm6VKtwG38QkZoFq4awdJ1EQ-xmFq&export=download
 (1) Verify that fw version is now 7.
 See the following image: https://drive.google.com/uc?id=1kRPXooaV5pEEKqMq5d9zzg_OMIKQ_tc8&export=download (you can also verify that fw version is 7 on xDrip.
 Go to status, slide right to Bluetooth status and look at fw version).

 ### Download and install xdrip on your phone
 (if you already have xdrip on your phone, you will have to remove it first.
 You can backup your DB and settings first).
 1) You must use the version from here: https://drive.google.com/uc?id=18PM5HJr00GmQ1DafxGdevzTBsYfBCv73&export=download
 1) Choose libre as the sensor type.
-1) Choose miaomiao
+1) Choose miaomiao.
 1) Start a new sensor (answer not today).
 1) Go to settings->less common settings->other misc options-> and set "use oop algorithm"
 1) (optional) Go to nfc scan features-> enable scanning

 In a few minutes you should get the libre readings.
 Hopefully all will work.
 Let me know in any case.